 Buying bonsai seeds is no different than buying the same type of seed in a garden center or collecting them from a tree in your yard.
 Don't be fooled by exotic pictures on seed packages.
 They are often photos of fabulous old bonsai trees.
 Being in a pretty package, changes nothing.

-This is not what your seedling will look like without many, many years of study, planning, shaping and maintenance.
+It is not what your seedling will look like without many years of study, planning, shaping and maintenance.
 And … in many cases, it may not happen in your lifetime!

 The big disadvantage is the amount of time it takes to establish a mature bonsai from seed.
 Timing will also depend upon the species.
 Some plants are much slower than others.
 Another disadvantage is the light required.

 For those who grow bonsai indoors, be sure to give your seedlings plenty of light so they remain compact and don't "stretch" trying to reach the sun.

 The biggest advantage of seeds is you can manage the shape of your tree from the very beginning.

 It’s a good idea to have other bonsai trees in progress while you wait, work and watch the seedlings grow.

 There are many plants that grow quickly from seed, including many tropicals.
 Begin with a plant that will eventually meet the desirable attributes of a good bonsai -- small leaves, proportionate flowers and a woody trunk.
 The tropical Acacia farnesiana is one such plant.